DevilRigoll/EltexSchoolSysProgC/README.md

-In every project use:
+In every project use:\n
-make build
+make build\n
-for building project
+for building project\n
 make test
 for testing project
 make clean